Gain an insight into the behaviours and attitudes that put health at risk and how to change these behaviours to promote better health.

 Roles and career pathways

-Specific postgraduate qualifications in Psychology, Neuroscience or Cross-cultural Psychology are helpful for graduates looking to work in these competitive areas and work in roles such as health psychologist or behavioural specialist.
+Postgraduate qualifications in Psychology, Health Psychology, Neuroscience or Cross-cultural Psychology are helpful for graduates looking to work in these competitive areas and work in roles such as health psychologist or behavioural specialist.
 Students who fulfil the workplace experience requirements are then eligible to apply for registration as a psychologist with the New Zealand Psychologists Board.
 To work as a clinical psychologist, a postgraduate clinical qualification is required.
-This consists of either a Master’s or PhD in Psychology, followed by a postgraduate diploma in Clinical Psychology.
+This consists of either a Master’s or PhD in Psychology or Health Psychology, followed by a postgraduate diploma in Clinical Psychology.
 This is followed by the two years’ work experience required for professional registration.
 A PhD is usually needed to work in specialist research in psychology.

 Where Health Psychology graduates work